RinzlerN26/Pharmserv/README.md

 # Pharmserv

-Microservices for pharmaceutical data entry software.<br>The application is dockerized for rapid deployment.
+Microservices for pharmaceutical entry software.<br>The application is dockerized for rapid deployment.

 ### Built With